 Erik Johansson.
 Land of Illusion

-Erarta Museum of Contemporary Art presents the 'realistic photosurrealism' by Swedish artist Erik Johansson
+Erarta Museum of Contemporary Art presents the ‘photorealistic surrealism’ of the Swedish artist Erik Johansson

 - Dreamlike images composed of hundreds of original photographs

-- An artist collaborating with Volvo, Google, Adobe, Microsoft and National Geographic
+- An artist collaborating with Volvo, Google, Toyota, Microsoft, and National Geographic

 Self-described as photorealistic surrealism, Erik Johansson’s remarkable works will be shown in Erarta in the autumn of 2022.
 The most exceptional aspect to Johansson’s work is his ability to effortlessly create a hauntingly aesthetic world which only upon a second glance challenges our physical laws.
 The elements that he attempts to capture can directly and indirectly contradict each other, and yet Johansson manages to present the relationship as seamless.

 ‘I try to create images where I don’t need to tell the story, but the image itself will tell it and the interpretations can be as many as the viewers.
 The only clue to what I would like to say with an image is its title,’ says Johansson.